This Sour Cream Pancakes recipe makes perfectly, light, fluffy pancakes. Top with sour cream & warm maple syrup for a tasty breakfast treat.

 Make a small test pancake to check the pan temperature.
 If your pancake is overcooked on the outside and raw on the inside, adjust the heat.

-A pancake is ready to be flipped when its set around the edges and bubbles have formed over the top.
-After flipping, the second side will cook quicker than the first.
+- After flipping, the second side will cook quicker than the first.

-Sour Cream Pancakes
+Let’s Make Sour Cream Pancakes

 - 1 cups all-purpose flour

 - 1 pinch ground nutmeg

 - ½ cup sour cream (full fat) plus extra for serving

 - ½ cup milk